mon5termatt/medicat-website/src/content/docs/tools/Backup and Restore/rescuezilla.md

 description: Documentation for Rescuezilla in MediCat USB
 ---

-# Rescuezilla
+## Overview
 Rescuezilla is an open-source disk imaging and cloning tool, often referred to as the "Swiss Army Knife of System Recovery."

-## Overview

 Rescuezilla (formerly Redo Backup and Recovery) is a free and open-source system rescue and backup solution.
 It provides an easy-to-use graphical interface for creating and restoring disk images, as well as performing various system recovery tasks.